Learn how EAS Build provides shareable URLs for your builds with your team for internal distribution.

 Now that we have set up our build profile and app signing, running a build for internal distribution is just like any other build.

-# Create iOS and Android builds for internal distribution
+# Create Android and iOS builds for internal distribution

 eas build --profile preview --platform all